Before your appointment:

 What to expect:

-Dr. Rigterink will discuss the diagnosis and prognosis, as well as safety, management, and behavior modification.
-In some cases, she may recommend anti-anxiety medication in addition to the behavior modification plan.
-Any medical problems that may be contributing to your pet’s behavior problem also will be discussed.
+Our team will discuss the diagnosis and prognosis, as well as safety, management, and behavior modification.
+In some cases, anti-anxiety medication(s) and/or supplements may be recommended in addition to the behavior modification plan.
+Any medical problems that may be contributing to your pet’s behavior problem will also be discussed.

 After the visit: